 I spend most of my time training people not dogs- they already know what to do.
 My time before dog training was spent in Social Work and Childcare, so I feel I am well qualified to train humans (of all ages) as well as dogs- gently.

-Thank you for taking the time to visit, and I hope you enjoy reading my blog.
-I am also a mum, so my family needs to eat, and the house needs to be cleaned, but I will try to post every few days.
+Thank you for taking the time to visit and I hope you enjoy reading my blog.
+I try to post every few days, but I am also a stay-at-home-mum, so my family will always come first.